Cookies on this website

 WHAT ARE THE FUNDING SOURCES FOR THIS BRIDGING SALARY SCHEME?

-The sources of funding for bridging awards made from this scheme are the Medical Research Fund and the EPA Cephalosporin Fund.
+The sources of funding for bridging awards made from this scheme in Pilot Year 2 are the Medical Research Fund and the Talent & Research Stabilisation Fund (TRSF).

 WHO WILL BE PRIORITISED FOR BRIDGING SALARY SUPPORT?

-Applicants may be prioritised for funding if they have taken a period of any type of leave for caring responsibilities where they have been away from work for at least 6 calendar months and have returned to work within 12 months of the bridging scheme round deadline, or are still on caring leave at the deadline.
-The MSD Fund Managers will confirm the applicant's eligibility for prioritisation due to caring leave with Divisional HR or the applicant's departmental administration team.
+Applicants will be prioritised for funding if they have taken a period of any type of leave for caring responsibilities (‘Returning Carers’) where they have been away from work for at least 6 calendar months and have returned to work within 12 months of the bridging scheme round deadline, or are still on caring leave at the deadline.
+The MSD Fund Managers may confirm the applicant's eligibility for prioritisation due to caring leave with Divisional HR or the applicant's departmental administration team.

 In cases of shared parental leave there may be gaps in the period of caring leave where the applicant was back at work, provided that the applicant has taken a cumulative period of at least 6 months’ of caring leave and has returned to work within 12 months of the bridging scheme round deadline, or is still on caring leave at the deadline.

-It is the Scheme’s intention to fund as a priority people who have been away from work, i.e. have not been working at all, for a period of at least 6 months.
+It is the Scheme’s intention to fund as a priority people whose work has been severely impacted through being away from work due to caring responsibilities, i.e. have not been working at all for a period of at least 6 months.
 Researchers who work part-time or have been working intermittently due to caring responsibilities are not eligible to be considered for priority funding (except researchers who have taken shared parental leave as described above).

 WHY ARE RETURNING CARERS BEING PRIORITISED FOR BRIDGING OVER OTHER RESEARCHERS?